Skip to content

 Essentially it is nothing more than a method for classifying learning objectives and organizing them into levels of intellectual behavior and cognitive ability.

-Originally it was developed to provide a congruent framework for teachers to write test questions and to serve as a groundwork in developing learning goals for students.
+Originally it was developed to provide a congruent framework for teachers to write test questions and to serve as groundwork in developing learning goals for students.

 blooms taxonomy nursing nclex